Sources: Bush 41 says he will vote for Clinton

 - Bush shared his plans during what he believed was a private gathering Monday

 (CNN)Former President George H.W.
-Bush said in a room of roughly 40 people Monday that he would vote for Hillary Clinton in November, according to sources close to Bush -- an extraordinary rebuke of his own party's nominee.
+Bush said Monday that he will vote for Hillary Clinton in November, according to sources close to the 41st President -- an extraordinary rebuke of his own party's nominee.

-Representatives of the Bush family are declining to publicly acknowledge the former president's decision.
-But sources close to Bush tell CNN that he shared his plans with board members of the bipartisan Points of Light Foundation during what he believed was a private gathering Monday in Kennebunkport, Maine.

-Bush did not make a formal announcement during the meeting, and it's not clear everyone in the room heard him, although multiple sources did.
+The sources said this was not the first time Bush had disclosed his intention to vote for Clinton.

+The comments came during a receiving line for board members of the bipartisan Points of Light Foundation when Bush was speaking to Kathleen Hartington Kennedy Townsend, Robert F. Kennedy's daughter and the former Maryland lieutenant governor.
+There were roughly 40 people in the room, and it's not clear how many people heard him, though multiple sources did.

-His embrace of Clinton represents a dramatic new chapter in the complicated three-decade-old relationship between the two most prominent families in American politics.
+The Republican former president's embrace of the Democratic nominee represents a dramatic new chapter in the complicated three-decade-old relationship between the two most prominent families in American politics.

-The former Republican president's decision to vote for a Democratic nominee is a stunning political move -- one that comes just 49 days from the election, and less than a week before Clinton and Donald Trump square off in their first debate.
+It's a stunning political move -- one that comes just 49 days from the election, and less than a week before Clinton and Donald Trump square off in their first debate.

+Trump's campaign manager, Kellyanne Conway, told CNN's Erin Burnett Tuesday that she respects "the 92-year-old former president very much and his decision."

+"It is ironic that he would vote for the wife of the man who knocked him out of the race," she added on "Erin Burnett OutFront."
+"But look, this was a bruising primary ... so I know there are a lot of hurt feelings there."
-News of his support for Clinton came first on Facebook from a member of another prominent political family: the Kennedys.

-Kathleen Hartington Kennedy Townsend, Robert F. Kennedy's daughter and the former Maryland lieutenant governor, posted a photo of herself with George H.W.
+News of his support for Clinton came first on Facebook, when Kennedy Townsend posted a photo of herself with George H.W.
 Bush, along with the caption: "The President told me he's voting for Hillary!!"

+Kennedy Townsend sits on the advisory board of the Points of Light Foundation.

 Bush family representatives declined to respond publicly.

-Note: CLARIFICATION: This story has been updated to clarify the context in which George H.W.
-Bush made his comment about voting for Hillary Clinton.